slimdevops/slim-containers/python3-flask/README.md

 - Resources

 ---
-## Introduction to the Python-Flask Container
+## Introduction to the Python-Flask Container :wave:

 Today, we are going to be slimming a simple app housed in a container we built from the base Python 3.X image and leverageing Flask, one of the most common web microframeworks available.
 We build a basic sample app that merely takes a request url and returns a basic JSON response.
 This is a common pattern for building RESTful APIs and putting them in a container for repeatability and scalability.